psmithdev/landing-page/README.md

 Vscode shortcut: delete line (ctrl + shift + k)

 Section two had a div wrapped around each image with text underneath.
-Flex wrap and a defined width allowed this to happen.
+Flex-wrap and a defined width allowed this to happen.

 Almost forgot about inline style for HTML tags.
 Saves a few lines in the style.css file.

+Align-self was nice to use for the button in the call to action.
+Wanted to center the button with the two p tags.

+Overall, this was a really good test of my flexbox skills and what I know so far.
+I have come a long way since I first made a container and a few flex items to move around a webpage.